gate-computer/gate/Security.md

 init process which spawns and kills the programs.
 The container has dedicated cgroup, IPC, network, mount, pid, user and UTS namespaces.

-The user namespace contains only two unprivileged user ids (there is no root user), one of which is used to run the processes.
+The user namespace contains only three unprivileged user ids (there is no root user), one of which is used to run the processes.

 The mount namespace contains only a constrained read-only tmpfs as its root.